MiRoDS/MiRoDS.github.io/project4.md

 ## Data understanding and preparation
 ### Timeseries dataset
 To make it possible to prepare the datasets, the different provinces/states of the same country/region in the timeseries have been combined by summing up the cases per day.
 This was necessary in 7 cases, e.g. for China information from 33 rows has been gathered so that in the end, one row represents one nation (185 overall).
+The column Country/Region has been renamed to 'country'.
+The provinces/states column is no longer taken into account.
 The following plot visualized the series of the 10 countries with the highest number of infections.

 ![Line plot: Timeseries of confirmed cases of the 10 countries with highest number of infections](./images/capstone_timeseries.png "Timeseries of confirmed cases of the 10 countries with highest number of infections")